• Skip to primary navigation

 Brussels sprouts nutrition

-Named for the capital of Belgium, Brussels sprouts are relatives of kohlrabi, broccoli, and kale—all members of the cruciferous family.
 Brussels sprouts grow on a stalk, but usually arrive in the produce section cut free.

 Sprouts are nutrient-dense, containing vitamin K, C, and A, along with minerals like calcium, iron, and folate.
-They also have a lot of protein compared to many other vegetables, and a lot of fiber.

-Because we steam our sprouts in the microwave, their nutrients won’t be leached out like they would if you boiled them.
+Because we steam our sprouts in the microwave, their nutrients won’t be leached out like they would be if you boiled them.

 Fresh or frozen Brussels sprouts?